 Latest News

-Canadian province Ontario plans to cancel an award to SpaceX for Starlink internet service in remote communities if President Trump moves forward with U.S. tariffs against Canada.
+Canadian province Ontario is canceling an award to SpaceX for Starlink internet service in remote communities after President Trump instituted U.S. tariffs against Canada at midnight on March 4.

 Ontario announced the contract for Starlink in November of 2024.
 It is worth up to 92 million Canadian dollars ($65 million) to cover Starlink capacity and hardware costs to connect 15,000 homes and businesses.
 The Ontario Satellite Internet (ONSAT) program is part of a large-scale investment in Ontario to expand access to high-speed internet.

 “President Trump is the only person to be blamed.
-Maybe Elon Musk can call his buddy — this is one of the ramifications,” Ford said.
+Maybe Elon Musk can call his buddy — this is one of the ramifications,” Ford said at the time.

 SpaceX founder Elon Musk has been closely involved with the new Trump administration, tasked with cutting government spending and raising alarm among Democrats for the amount of power Musk has access to.